Child evacuees in World War Two: Why people leave home

 - Refugees and migration

-When Princess Elizabeth (now the Queen) was 14, she gave a speech to children in the UK and overseas.
-This resource offers listening, discussion and creative activities looking at child evacuees in World War II and refugees today, and explores themes of empathy and kindness.
+This teaching resource looks at a speech made in 1940 by the current Queen, then a 14-year-old Princess Elizabeth, to children in the UK and overseas.
+It offers listening, discussion and creative activities looking at child evacuees in World War II and refugees today and explores themes of empathy and kindness.

 - consider what they already know and think about refugees